BreakDimbo/cmx_bot/README.md

 - [x] post weekly
 - [x] collect local toots of followers
 - [ ] refactor the structure
+- [ ] cache info in nsq when es connect down
 - [ ] fix the way of read dict file
-- [ ] cache info in redis when es connect down
 - [ ] generate wordcloud of keyword